 Stop thinking so much and use a little less brain and a little more heart to wake up the drunk operator stopping the Ferris wheel’s continuous analytical cycle allowing you to exit.
 Your heart is what fueled the project in the first place so use it to set you free from paralysis by over analysis.
 Trust in your heart that you did your best and then release your work to the world.

 For this article I accepted most of the suggested revisions and constructive feedback from my chief editor without whining too much.

 While researching, I stumbled upon plenty of quality content on the Web about perfectionism and creativity and used it for inspiration rather than comparing my writing and developing an inferiority complex.

-It probably took me too long (one month) to finish this post which would explain some procrasintation.
+It took me too long to finish this post which would explain some procrastination.
 I blame Social Media and Trump.